 Once the DST property is absorbed by a REIT, exchangers’ interests convert into OP units in the REIT, completing the 721 UpREIT process.
 Once an investor is ready to sell their REIT ownership or a step-up in basis is realized, thus eliminating the deferred tax liability, OP units are converted into REIT shares.
 This strategy offers a unique way to defer taxes, diversify a real estate portfolio, and transition from active management to passive income.

 By integrating 1031 Exchanges, DSTs, and 721 UpREITs, investment property owners can transition their active property ownership into REIT ownership on a tax-deferred basis.
-The steps required to execute this transition are:
+The steps required to execute this transition are as follows:

 UpREIT DSTs generally fall into two categories: Hardwired and Hybrid UpREITS.